tanfwong/dsp_notes/_sources/ch5/fsamp.md

 * One may ask whether a similar result applies to sampling the FT
   $X(\omega)$ in the frequency domain.
 That is, can we get back
   $X(\omega)$ (and hence $x(t)$) from its samples?
-If so, what is the condition under which we can do that.
+If so, what is the condition under which we can do that?

 * We will answer the above questions in the context of a discrete-time signal $x[n]$ and its DTFT $X(e^{j\hat\omega})$, leaving the